-Village Amarpur: The village Amarpur is the headquarter of the development block bearing the same name and is situated about 19 Kms. away from Banka on Banka Shambhuganj Road.
+Village Amarpur: The village Amarpur is the headquarter of the development block bearing the same name and is situated about 19 Kms away from Banka on Banka Shambhuganj Road.
 Amarpur is at a distance of 26 Kms from Bhagalpur on Bhagalpur Kajraili Road.
-According to local tradition, the village was formed by Shah Umar Vajir of Shah Suja, the Governor of Bihar.
-He rehabilitated the persons who left village Patwai when is was croded by the river Chandan.
+According to local tradition, the village was formed by Shah Umar Wajir of Shah Shuja, the Governor of Bihar.
+He rehabilitated the persons who left village Patwai when is was eroded by the river Chandan.

 Village Asauta: The village is said to have been established by Maharani Chandarjoti after she left Kharagpur.
 The Maharani built a Garh ( fort) and a tank at Asauta.
 She also built a mosque for her son.
 The ruins of the Garh and mosque still exist.

 Village Banhara: The village is situated just west of Amarpur.
 According to local tradition, Shah Shuja, who was the governor of Bengal and Bihar during the period of the Mughal Emperor Shah Jehan, had his headquarter in the village.